Edward Johnson III: Personal life

 His wife was Elizabeth B. "Lillie" Johnson, a trustee of the Museum of Fine Arts and Winterthur Museum.
 They resided in Boston.

-His daughter Abigail took over the role of CEO of Fidelity Investments and chairman of Fidelity International in 2014.
+His daughter Abigail Johnson took over the role of CEO of Fidelity Investments and chairman of Fidelity International in 2014.
 As of 2012, Abigail owned up to 24% of the shares in Fidelity, had a net worth of $10.3 billion and was ranked 29th on the Forbes 400 list of richest Americans.

 His other daughter is Elizabeth L. Johnson.
 In 2012, it was estimated that Elizabeth had a net worth of roughly $2.5 billion.

 His son, Edward Johnson IV, is president of family-owned Pembroke Real Estate.
 The firm manages 6.5 million square feet of office and residential real estate, including the Boston Seaport.
 In 2012, Edward's net worth was estimated at $2.5 billion.

-Johnson was born in Milton, Massachusetts.
-He served in the United States Army.
 On March 23, 2022, Johnson died "peacefully at his home in Florida surrounded by much of his family," according to his daughter Abby Johnson.